Funder: California Health Care Foundation

 Speaker: Kathy Moses, MPH, Senior Fellow, CHCS; Carlina Hansen, MS, Senior Program Officer, CHCF

-K. Moses will welcome participants and provide an overview of the webinar.
-C. Hansen will describe CHCF’s role and interest in the intersection of CHW/Ps and health care.
+K. Moses welcomed participants and provide an overview of the webinar.
+C. Hansen described CHCF’s role and interest in the intersection of CHW/Ps and health care.

 II.
 Enhancing the Professional Recognition of CHW/Ps to Build a Sustainable Workforce